-Whether your specialty choice is crystal clear or rather foggy, applying a structured analysis to your decision could be a useful way of ensuring you have assessed your choice in a thorough and systematic manner.
+Whether your specialty choice is now crystal clear or still rather foggy, applying a structured analysis to your decision could be a useful way of ensuring you have assessed your choice in a thorough and systematic manner.

 SWOT analyses (Strengths, Weaknesses, Opportunities, Threats) are used in various industries as a way to compare and contrast options in an objective way.
 This type of analysis enables you to assess the current appeal of the specialty, but also acknowledge future factors which might influence your choice.